lardemua/atom_documentation/docs/procedures.md

 ```
 ##### Using tfs instead of the xacro file

 Sometimes it may be preferable to use the transformations in the bagfile instead of the ones produced by the xacro description.
-To do this use the --use_tfs option when configuring your package:
+To do this use the --use_tfs (or -utf) option when configuring your package:

 ```bash
 usage: rosrun <my_robot_calibration> configure -utf